Jak Jones: 2013–2016

-2016/2017 season
+2016–2020

-Jones beat Jamie Cope 4–3 at the Riga Masters, before being thrashed 4–0 by Mark Williams.
+Jones beat Jamie Cope 4–3 at the Riga Masters, before being thrashed 0–4 by Mark Williams.
 He defeated Brandon Sargeant 4–0 and Elliot Slessor 4–3 at the English Open, then recorded a shock 4–2 win over Ding Junhui, a player ranked 105 places above him, despite having a high break of 34.
-Jones was 3–1 up on Anthony Hamilton in the fourth round, but lost 4–3.
-At the International Championship he saw off Jimmy Robertson 6–4 and was then defeated 6–2 by John Higgins in the second round.
-Jones reached the fourth round at the Shoot-Out, before being defeated by Shaun Murphy.
+Jones was 3–1 up on Anthony Hamilton in the fourth round, but lost 3–4.
+At the International Championship, he saw off Jimmy Robertson 6–4 and was then defeated 2–6 by John Higgins in the second round.
+He reached the fourth round at the Shoot-Out, before being defeated by Shaun Murphy.
+At the end of the season, he reached his new highest world ranking of 77.

-He dropped off the tour at the end of the 2017/18 season but entered Q School in an attempt to win back a place, and secured his return to the tour at the first event.
+Despite his new ranking, Jones was unable to progress beyond the second round of any ranking event over the course of the 2017–18 season, He dropped off the tour but entered the 2018 Q School in an attempt to win back a place, and secured his return to the tour at the first event.

+The highlights of his 2018–19 season were reaching the last 32 of the UK Championship where he lost 2–6 to Sunny Akani, and the Welsh Open where he lost 1–4 to Joe O'Connor.
+By the end of the season he had marginally improved his best season-end ranking to 75.

+His best results in the 2019–20 season came early on, where he reached the last 32 of the Riga Masters (losing 4–2 to Matthew Selt) and the International Championship (losing 3–6 to Gary Wilson).
+He finished the season just outside the top 64 in 67th, but finished in second place (behind Jordan Brown) on the one-year ranking list for players ranked outside the top 64, thus receiving a new tour card.